Eric Fellner

-Eric Fellner, CBE (born 10 October 1959) is a British film producer.
+Eric Nigel Fellner, CBE (born 10 October 1959) is a British film producer.
 He is the co-chairman (along with Tim Bevan) of the production company Working Title Films.

 Early life and education

-Fellner was born to a Jewish family in England.
+Fellner was born in England.
 From 1972 to 1977, he was educated at Cranleigh School, a boarding independent school for boys (now co-educational), in Surrey in South East England, followed by the Guildhall School of Music and Drama in London.

 Career

-Among Fellner's more than 60 films as producer or executive producer are Moonlight and Valentino, Four Weddings and a Funeral, Dead Man Walking, Fargo, Notting Hill, Billy Elliot, United 93, Bridget Jones's Diary, Bridget Jones: The Edge of Reason, Frost/Nixon and Senna.
+Fellner was a film producer at Initial Films and had come to prominence as the producer of Sid and Nancy (1986) and the executive producer of A Kiss Before Dying (1991).
+Following the departure of Sarah Radclyffe from Working Title Films, he joined to partner Tim Bevan in 1991.

-Working Title Films signed a deal with Universal Studios in 1999 for a reported US$600 million, which gave Bevan and Fellner the power to commission projects with a budget of up to $35 million without having to consult their paymasters.
-It is now Britain's largest production company with offices in London and Los Angeles.
+Working Title has a separate deal covering television with Universal’s corporate sibling, NBCUniversal International Studios.
+It is now one of Britain's largest production company with offices in London and Los Angeles and its films have grossed over $8.5 billion worldwide.
 Successes include Four Weddings and a Funeral (1994) which has grossed over US$250 million worldwide.
 Dead Man Walking and Fargo won Oscars in 1996 and 1997 respectively, while Elizabeth (1998), Atonement (2007) and Frost/Nixon were all nominated for the Best Picture Academy Award.